Mati Klarwein

-Abdul Mati Klarwein (9 April 1932 - 7 March 2002) was a German painter best known for his works used on the covers of music albums.
+Abdul Mati Klarwein (9 April 1932 – 7 March 2002) was a German painter best known for his works used on the covers of music albums.

 Personal life

 Mati Klarwein was born in Hamburg, Weimar Republic.
 His mother Elsa Kühne was an opera singer and his father Joseph Klarwein was a Brick Expressionist architect and later with the Bauhaus movement.
 His father was Jewish and his family fled to the British Mandate of Palestine when he was two years old, after the rise of Nazi Germany.
 In 1948, after his parents' divorce, Mati and his mother emigrated to Paris when Israel declared independence.
 In Paris, Mati studied from 1949 to 1951 with Fernand Léger, and attended the art schools École des Beaux-Arts and Académie Julian.
 Klarwein said, "My ambition was to go to Hollywood and become a movie director, but instead I went to Paris and studied painting for Fernand Léger.
 I realise Fernand's greatness, but he was never any direct source of inspiration to me.
 His main contribution to my artistic development was introducing me to the art of Salvador Dalí.
 The movie Un Chien Andalou virtually took my breath away."

 Klarwein added "Abdul" (which means "servant of-" in Arabic) to his name in the late 1950s to express his sentiments about the hostility between Jews and Muslims in the Middle East: he felt that to understand each other better, every Jew should adopt a Muslim first name, and vice versa.
 In 1956 he met Kitty Lillaz, and traveled with her around the world, including Tibet, India, Bali, North Africa, Turkey, Europe and the Americas.

 In the early 1960s, he settled for a while in New York City, meeting Jimi Hendrix.
-At a New York exhibition in 1961, organized by Lillaz for the unveiling of the painting Flight to Egypt Klarwein met Salvador Dalí for the first time, whom he called a spiritual father.
-The same year he met his wife Sofia Klarwein.
+At a New York exhibition in 1961, organized by Lillaz for the unveiling of the painting Flight to Egypt, Klarwein met Salvador Dalí for the first time, whom he called a spiritual father.
+The same year he met his wife Sophie (née Bollack, also known as Sofi).
 Among other painters he met more often was Arik Brauer.
 In 1965, he obtained French citizenship with the support of André Malraux.